About the Blog & Frankie

 Now let me show you a photo of me looking fairly smug whilst on holiday in Thailand...

-Now you know what I look like wearing one of my much loved late grandfather's hats, read on to find out more about this here blog.
+Now you know what I look like wearing one of my much loved late grandfather's hats, read on to find out more about me and this blog.

 About As the Bird flies

 As the Bird flies is where I share my many ongoing journeys.
-I write about the travels I enjoy alone or with my family; I share the ups and downs of my adventures in writing fiction, and I use this blog as very cheap therapy as I figure out how to be a good mother,
+I write about the travels I enjoy with my family; I share the ups and downs of my adventures in writing fiction, and I use this blog as very cheap therapy as I figure out how to be a good enough mother.
+Because I've been living in Amsterdam since 2012, I also write A LOT about Amsterdam to help others plan and enjoy a trip here.

 You can therefore expect to find lots of different posts like...